Can The Keto Diet Help Reduce Inflammation?

 Because the ketogenic diet is very low in sugar it will help your body protect itself against chronic inflammation.

-What's the common cause behind most chronic diseases like arthritis, nerve damage or diabetes is an increased level of inflammation often accompanied with a lot of pain.
+What's the common cause behind most chronic diseases like arthritis, nerve damage or diabetes is an increased level of inflammation often accompanied by a lot of pain.

 There are many factors involved with chronic inflammation, including: